Automattic/wp-calypso/client/blocks/category-pill-navigation/README.md

 An optional array of additional link objects to prepend to the main list of links:
 ```
 {
-	icon: string; // The icon displayed before the label.
+	icon: string; // The icon displayed before the label
-	label: string; // The text displayed on the link.
+	label: string; // The text displayed on the link
-	link: string; // The URL that the link points to.
+	link: string; // The URL that the link points to
 }[] | undefined
 ```